 Resisting inherent helpfulness

-And do the same with emails.
-For example, someone could pose as an internal source by creating an email address that replaces an “i” in a company’s name with the number one.
-If you’re not looking carefully, you may release private information that someone can use to gain access to your company’s data.
+Someone could pose as an internal source by creating an email address that replaces an “i” in a company name with the number one.
+If you’re not looking carefully, you could release private information that someone can use to gain access to your company’s data.

 He also recommends flagging emails that come from an external source, and stresses that employees should be extra cautious about them.